 A plant that is often passed along from friend to friend, parent to child.
 Of unknown origin, but it is widely grown and naturalized in the tropical Americas.
-Deep green, three-ribbed, 2-in.-wide stems with short, dark spines grow quickly to 15 ft. (possibly to 30 ft.), attaching themselves to a tree trunk, wall, or house by means of strong aerial roots.
+Deep green, three-ribbed, 2 inches-wide stems with short, dark spines grow quickly to 15 feet (possibly to 30 feet.), attaching themselves to a tree trunk, wall, or house by means of strong aerial roots.
 Without a support, the stems create a large, freestanding mound with a beautiful snaking pattern.
-Grown primarily for its waxy, fragrant, nocturnal white flowers, which are up to 1 ft. long.
+Grown primarily for its waxy, fragrant, nocturnal white flowers, which are up to 1 feet long.
 Individual flowers last just one night, but plant may bloom all summer.
-May also produce showy, 4-in.-long red fruit, which is edible and even deliciously sweet.
+May also produce showy, 4 inches-long red fruit, which is edible and even deliciously sweet.
 Tolerates salt spray.

 Easy to grow outdoors in well-drained soil in Tropical South.
 Elsewhere, grow in container and bring indoors in winter; keep humidity high and night temperature above 55F.
 Fertilize monthly in spring and summer with balanced liquid fertilizer diluted to half-strength.
 Can survive drought but does best if watered regularly until flowering starts, then sparingly through the summer to encourage flowering.